chickenchop/jekyll/_posts/2020-06-08-How-to-Create-a-High-Converting 1-Minute-Video-Ads.md

 Example:

-SATU CELANA SEMUA AKTIVITAS.\
+SATU CELANA SEMUA AKTIVITAS.<br>
-CELANA DENGAN 1,000 TESTIMONIAL BINTANG 5.\
+CELANA DENGAN 1,000 TESTIMONIAL BINTANG 5.<br>

 ### Agitation (Next 3-10 seconds)
 This is where you start to build up their emotions (fears, desires, etc.):